 But it's not all brain chemistry benefits when it comes to emotional intimacy in the bedroom.
 There are also a lot of benefits that couples experience when they share a deep connection.

 One of the biggest benefits of emotional intimacy in the bedroom is being able to communicate.
-Good sex doesn't usually just happen.
+Good sex doesn't usually just happen, it’s created.
 Partners need to be able to talk about what they want as well as new things they'd like to try.
 When partners have a history of good communication outside the bedroom, it's a lot easier for them to communicate about their wants and needs inside the bedroom, too.
-Emotional intimacy means you feel comfortable talking about what you want and need without worrying about your partner shaming you.
-You can get some more tips about how to ask for what you want in bed on our blog.
+Emotional intimacy means you feel comfortable talking about what you want and need in bed without worrying about your partner shaming you.
 Being able to fulfill those desires for each other can lead to more mind-blowing sex.

 Emotional intimacy can also help you get past a dry spell in the bedroom.
-Most relationships aren't all sex all the time.
+Most relationships aren't all sex all the time, in fact how often happy couples have sex might surprise you.
 You might go for weeks, months, and even years where sex just isn't a priority.
 That's natural, but it's also something you'll want to get past.
 According to a survey conducted by Superdrug, the best way to get past a dry spell is to talk to your partner.
-40% of the men and women in the survey said a good old fashioned conversation about the dry spell was the best way to end it.
-The second best way to end a dry spell?
-Trying out a new sex position.
-Both of which are easier to do when you are already sharing a deeper level of emotional intimacy.
+40% of the men and women in the survey said a good old-fashioned conversation about the dry spell was the best way to end it.

 And emotional intimacy can help you relax and enjoy your sexual experiences more.
 Great sex happens when our needs are being met and we feel safe and comfortable with our partners.
 When you've achieved a certain level of emotional intimacy, you are more likely to be able to relax and focus completely on the experience.
 You'll be able to take in the sights, tastes, sounds, and smells of sex and create a total sensory experience for each other.
 You can limit distractions and concerns that they think you are too flabby or you aren't good at giving head.
 Emotional connections allow us to feel safe.
 You'll know they love you, care about your needs, and are here to experience the joys of sex with you.

 Where is your current relationship at with emotional intimacy?
 It's something that couples will need to work on together their entire relationship.
-The good news is that building emotional intimacy can be fun.
-Really fun.
-Along with these five sensory activities, try these suggestions:
+The good news is that building emotional intimacy can be fun, and here are some suggestions to try: